jonmellman/CourseShopper-UvA/README.md

 * jQuery Mobile will be used for client-side framework
 * Ruby on Rails (MVC architecture) will be used for server-side framework
 * Users' *Courses I'm Shopping* and *Courses I'm Taking* lists will be stored server-side in an SQLite database
-* CourseShopper will be designed for 760x1280 resolution smartphones, with the help of the Chrome extension Window Resizer
+* CourseShopper will be designed for 760x1280 resolution smartphones, with the help of the Ripple Emulator extension for Chrome

 #Deployment Instructions